ubccr/ccrdocs/pages/software/modules.md

   /util/software/data/alphafold
   ```
 - Many of the examples you'll find online run AlphaFold in docker.
 You do not
   want to do this.
-Instead just substitue `python3 docker/run_docker.py` with
+Instead just substitute `python3 docker/run_docker.py` with
   the script provided by the alphfold module `run_alphafold.py`.
 They will have
   the same CLI arguments.